ivtikhon/evans/doc/evans.md

 ### Methods

-Methods in Evans have the same semantic as in any other object oriented languages, i.e. methods allow to manipulate object attributes.
+Methods in Evans have the same semantic as in any other object oriented languages, i.e. methods allow to manage object attributes.
 Methods do not have access to state variables.

 ### State Variables

-State variables describe _states_ in which object of a certain class can be.
-For example, typical location of a hockey mom's van can be either home, work, school, ice rink, or shopping mall:
+State variables hold _states_ in which object of a certain class can be.
+For example, typical location of a hockey mom's car can be either home, work, school, ice rink, or shopping mall:

 ```
 classes: